THEMETHOD

 Select 100-300 tactical puzzles slightly below your rating.
 Quality matters more than quantity.
 Peck automatically curates high-quality puzzles from the Lichess database.

-Complete Cycle 1 - Solve Carefully
+Cycle 1: Solve Carefully

 Solve all puzzles in your set, taking time to calculate fully.
 Don't rush this first cycle.
 Understanding each pattern deeply is crucial for later speed.

-Complete Cycle 2 - Build Speed
+Cycle 2: Build Speed

 Solve the same puzzles again.
 You'll recognize patterns from Cycle 1 and solve faster.
 Aim to cut your total time in half.

-Cycles 3-5 - Master the Patterns
+Cycles 3-5: Master Patterns

 Continue repeating the set.
 Each cycle should be faster as patterns become automatic.
 Most users achieve 8x speed improvement by cycle 4-5.